TeamViewer forecasts further growth, firm margins in 2021

 Billings are forecast in a range of 585-605 million euros ($707-$731 million) after growing by 44% last year to 460 million euros, the company said, confirming preliminary results published in January.

-TeamViewer provides “anytime, anywhere” solutions that make it possible to operate applications remotely.
-Since floating in Sept.
-2019, it has actively pursued acquisitions and added new features to its product range.
+TeamViewer operates a so-called “freemium” model that is free to individual users but charges a subscription fee once it becomes clear its service is being used in a commercial setting.

-“We will expand our solution scope across more verticals, grow our global enterprise footprint and increase use cases for Augmented Reality and Internet of Things broadly,” CEO Oliver Steil said in a statement.
+It is focusing on building up its enterprise customer base, where it landed Siemens Healthineers as a client in the fourth quarter.
+Enterprise billings trebled last year but still accounted for just 12% of the total.

-Fourth-quarter billings grew by 32% at constant currency to 128 million euros, continuing to grow strongly even as a demand surge arising from a shift to home working during the coronavirus pandemic ebbed.
+Fourth-quarter billings grew by 32% at constant currency to 128 million euros, with growth moderating as a demand surge arising from the shift to home working during the coronavirus pandemic ebbed.

 TeamViewer, based in Goeppingen, southwest Germany, forecast billings growth of 29-33% this year at constant currency, while adjusted core profit margin would be between 55% and 57% - touching last year’s outturn at the top end of its guidance.